SD2E/validate-manifest-reactor/README.md

 # Manifest Validator

-This Reactor will validate an SD2E data manifest using the current version of the project's JSON schema.
+This Reactor will validate an SD2E data manifest using the [current version][4] of the project's [JSON schema][3].
 It reports success or failure to the unified logging interface and passes the message along to subsequent steps in the ETL pipeline.
+It is built using the *[sd2e/reactors:python2][2]* base image and relies on its embedded `reactors` module for utility functions.

 ## Inbound Message(s)